 *Source: Historic American Buildings Survey, National Park Service, U.S. Dept. of the Interior, 1982

-This is the largest of the three visitor centers, and the one you should start with if you’re a day-tripper to the park through the South Entrance.
+This is the largest of the three Visitor Centers and the one you should start with if you’re day-tripping through the South Entrance.
 It has the biggest parking area (get here EARLY) and is a hub for the free shuttles which travel to Grand Canyon Village, Market Plaza, Tusayan and Hermits Rest.
-Cruise the exhibits, fill your water bottle, sign the kids up for the free Jr. Ranger program, and talk to a real ranger about the best activities for you and/or your family.
+Cruise the exhibits, fill your water bottle, sign the kids up for the free Jr. Ranger program, and talk to a Sr. ranger about the best activities for you and/or your family.

 See where this is located on this map: